Last Updated on 14 January 2026 by Cycloscope

 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

-Performance-wise, when comparing it to competitors, KMC’s X12 is smoother and more sensitive to shifts, especially under load.
-The pins are much stronger as well, which allows the chain to endure larger loads without snapping.
-Durability was a key point when designing this chain, too, with the lifetime of the X12 being around 25% longer than competitive products.
-KMC also offers X12 with it’s premium DLC coating, called DLC12, providing further enhanced performance via a harder surface coating with reduced friction.
+Durability was a key consideration when designing this chain, too, with the X12’s lifetime around 25% longer than that of competitive products.
+KMC also offers X12 with its premium DLC coating, called DLC12, which provides further enhanced performance via a harder surface coating that reduces friction.

 The X12 was the chain of choice for Thomas De Gendt’s win on the 8th stage of the 2022 Giro d’Italia, as well as Sebastian Fini’s win on the Danish XCO National Championships, which means it already has a reputation in the racing world.